 Risk Code & Title E&C-2 Partnership Working Current Risk Matrix Risk The risk to the service relates to the continued financial and funding pressures on partners which could be detrimental to effective partnership working.
-Impact Consequence This could result in the authority not realising the benefits realised through effective partnership working.
+Likelihood Consequence This could result in the authority not realising the benefits realised through effective partnership working.
 Current Risk Score Impact x Likelihood Current Controls The Council has a range of partnerships and works within a complex range of governance structures to achieve its objectives and optimise the potential of partnerships.
 These include partnerships with highly regulated governance such as the Health and Social Care Partnership to small local groups who are beginning to form their own constitutions.
 Each partnership has to be assessed in the context of its strategic importance, its need, and the mix of skills and experience among its board members.
 This allows the Council to identify the appropriate level of seniority to represent the Council.
 Our partners, in the main, work very closely with Council officers and participate in regular meetings which allows us to monitor the productivity and condition of the partnership.
 We have developed a stakeholder engagement tool to monitor and evaluate our partnership activity.
 This is in the early stages of implementation.
 Economy and Communities have a number of well-established and carefully managed partnerships including our partners in the Regional Economic Development Pathfinder pilot, South and East Ayrshire Councils.
 The directorate is working closely with a cross-agency partnership and colleagues at Team North Ayrshire on the Ayrshire Growth Deal and the infrastructure for the Ardrossan harbour.
 Team North Ayrshire and tourism partners are working together with us to build our reputation for hosting events such as the golf events at Dundonald Links and developing our specialist sectors like food, drink and hospitality.
 We are implementing our International Strategy to support our Team North Ayrshire partners as they seek new international markets and strive to attract jobs from them.
 Partnership working is fundamental to the development of employability skills, in particular working with Ayrshire College, local employers and the third sector through our network of employability hubs.
 This partnership includes Job Centre Plus and mental health partners SAMH.
-Connected Communities has continued to work closely with 9

-Care organisations and Sport Clubs so that issues are identified and problems addressed with partnership input, where appropriate.
-The development of the 'Cultural Strategy' for North Ayrshire and work with Creative Scotland continues to develop the 'Place Partnership' which will deliver funding and strong cultural networks for the creative industries in North Ayrshire.
-Joint planning with providers of community based adult learning programmes is embedded at all levels and learners have a clear understanding of what's available in North Ayrshire branded learning centres.

-An announcement was included in the 2017/18 budget of £150k to increase equity through the objectives of the CPP's Fair for All Strategy.
-The Economy and Communities directorate will be supporting the mainstreaming of participatory budgeting approaches by other services in the Council, Health and Social Care and Streetscene partners in 2018/19.
-Work to improve food security and digital participation are important areas in our partnership working.
+Connected Communities has continued to work closely with a w 9 appropriate to develop North Ayrsh and learner An annound Fair for All budgeting a isations and Sport Clubs so that issues are identified and problems addressed with partnership input, where a.
+The development of the 'Cultural Strategy' for North Ayrshire and work with Creative Scotland continues the 'Place Partnership' which will deliver funding and strong cultural networks for the creative industries in hire.
+Joint planning with providers of community based adult learning programmes is embedded at all levels rs have a clear understanding of what's available in North Ayrshire branded learning centres. cement was included in the 2017/18 budget of £150k to increase equity through the objectives of the CPP's Strategy.
+The Economy and Communities directorate will be supporting the mainstreaming of participatory approaches by other services in the Council, Health and Social Care and Streetscene partners in 2018/19. brove food security and digital participation are important areas in our partnership working.
+Linked Actions Linked Actions Code & Title Please refer to section 12.2.